Does Coffee go off?

 -

-Smell: Stale coffee smells flat or musty instead of aromatic.
+Smell: Stale coffee smells flat instead of rich and aromatic

 -